shango/shango.github.io/aws_workstation.md

 8. Complete the wizard to format the drive.

-## Set Up NICE DCV for Remote Access
+## Set Up Amazon DCV for Remote Access

-NICE DCV provides a secure, high-performance remote desktop experience optimized for graphics-intensive applications:
+Amazon DCV provides a secure, high-performance remote desktop experience optimized for graphics-intensive applications:

 1. Open a web browser on your Windows instance and navigate to https://download.nice-dcv.com/

-2. Download the latest NICE DCV Server for Windows.
+2. Download the latest **Amazon DCV Server** for Windows.

 3. Run the installer and follow the installation wizard:
    - Accept the license agreement